diverse-project/tools/README.md

 tools
 =====

-reusable tools that aren't related to any specific team project
+reusable tools that aren't related to any specific team project.

+This includes divers-commons tools for Eclipse